Quick Guide to Copyrights &

 Are there any secondary source pitfalls I need to avoid?

 Yes.
 If you’re taking material from an edited collection or another textbook, you must confirm and provide the primary source information.
 Was this reading included “by permission of” someone else?
-Look for credit lines at the point of use, in the front-matter, end-matter, or at the beginning of the selection.
-Also, authors often like to use material from textbooks found on their shelves; but remember, sending permission requests to a secondary source can add 3–5 weeks clearance time.
+Look for credit lines at the point of use, in the front matter, end-matter, or at the beginning of the selection.
+Also, authors often like to use material from textbooks found on their shelves; but remember, sending permission requests to a secondary source can add 3–5 weeks of clearance time.
 Making note of those citations early will help speed up the process and avoid unnecessary research.

 What information is needed to get the permission clearance process started?

 - Book or Journal Title